earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

 And you aren't strictly limited to those two options.
 I like grpcurl because it works like, well curl, but many other options exist.
-Postman supports grpc, as does [BloomRPC](https://github.com/bloomrpc/bloomrpc), [Insomnia](https://insomnia.rest/) and [many](github.com/gogo/letmegrpc) [command-line](https://github.com/fullstorydev/grpcui) [tools](https://github.com/gusaul/grpcox).
+For example, Postman supports gRPC, as does [BloomRPC](https://github.com/bloomrpc/bloomrpc), [Insomnia](https://insomnia.rest/) and [many](github.com/gogo/letmegrpc) [command-line](https://github.com/fullstorydev/grpcui) [tools](https://github.com/gusaul/grpcox).

 </div>

 ### gRPC Service Implementation

-So as it stands now, the database layer is done, and the service can start up and receive gRPC requests but there is not service implementation connecting these two parts together.
+So as it stands now, I have completed the database layer, and the service can start up and receive gRPC requests, but there is no service implementation connecting these two parts.
 Let's write that.

 I can follow the provided interface to create my implementation.
 Insert looks like this: